uva-cs/dsa2/pa/pa1/index.md

 <img src='example-highways.webp' style='width:25vw;border:1px solid black;margin:10px;padding:10px'>

 The starting node may already be a node that connects a highway.
-In this case, you would skip the necessary steps.
+In this case, the output would skip the necessary steps.
+However, you do not need to do anything different in your code -- the first thing you do is delete the minimum node, then check it for membership in the next highest set (if you are doing side roads, you check if the removed node is in the main road set).
+And since the start node will be so, it will immediately terminate.
 For example, if the start node in the above diagram was $y$ (at (7,1)), and the end node was $d$ (at (3,7)), it would proceed as follows:

 - Side roads to main road: not necessary, as we are on a node that connects main roads
 - Main roads to highways: not necessary, as we are on a node that connects highways